replaceitem/carpet-discarpet/docs/pages/parsables/allowed-mentions.md

 `allowed_mentions`

+!!! note
-Note that all of the options default to false, meaning that as soon as the allowed mentions are specified, all mentions are disabled by default.
+    All of the options default to false, meaning that as soon as the allowed mentions are specified in the [message content](/parsables/message-content.md), all mentions are disabled by default.

 | Value              | Type                                  | Description                                      |
 |--------------------|---------------------------------------|--------------------------------------------------|